luanesouza/Axios-Lecture/README.md

 4. CRUD with Axios (using try and catch)

+### Questions

 ### PART TWO

  [YOU TRY!!!](https://github.com/luanesouza/fantastic-people)

+### PART THREE

+Let's try it together now!

 #### HINTS
  -- hints for delete go here --

+I am a female
+I've saved over 300 slaves

  -- hints for update go here --

+1. You may recognize this image, but it's the wrong one :/

 ## Extra Resources